InstaLOD/Documentation/SDK2_Cmd_Documentation.md

 >
 > Example: Both `OutputPathFormat` and `MatchMeshByNameSourceRegExFormat` are format strings and therefore allow
 > using built-in variables to construct a string that will be evaluated during runtime.

+### Using OS Environment Variables
+Besides supporting InstaLOD Script variable, format strings can also evalute platform specific environment variables.
+To include an environment variable in a format string, reference the variable by name using the following syntax on all platforms: `${VARIABLE}`.
+Whenever the string is evaluated by InstaLOD, all environment variables will be evaluated as well.

 <a name="instalod-script"></a>
 ## InstaLOD Script